MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/sensitivity-labels-teams-groups-sites.md

 Although the action isn't blocked, it is audited and automatically generates an email to the person who uploaded the document and the site administrator.
 As a result, both the user and administrators can identify documents that have this misalignment of label priority and take action if needed.
 For example, delete or move the uploaded document from the site.

 It wouldn't be a security concern if the document has a lower priority sensitivity label than the sensitivity label applied to the site.
 For example, a document labeled **General** is uploaded to a site labeled **Confidential**.
-In this scenario, an auditing event and email isn't generated.
+In this scenario, an auditing event and email aren't generated.

 To search the audit log for this event, look for **Detected document sensitivity mismatch** from the **File and page activities** category.